 What does yuzu kosho taste like?

-If you can imagine lemon zest or lime juice with a little added spiciness and salt, that's yuzu kosho.
+If you imagine lemon or lime zest with a touch of heat and salt, that’s the essence of yuzu kosho.
+It’s bold, aromatic, and surprisingly addictive.

 Is yuzu kosho spicy?